ilyaskurikhin/docassemble-easyciation/docassemble/easyciation/data/templates/statutes.md

 [//]: # (this is... a hack)
 [//]: # (without this loop, primary_goal is asked first)
 [//]: # (causing docassemble to crash)
-% for goal in goals:
+% for goal in association.goals:
 % endfor

 a. ${ primary_goal }
-% for goal in goals:
+% for goal in association.goals:
 % if goal != primary_goal:
 a. ${ goal }
 % endif